idfive/Developer-Documentation/docs/back-end/drupal/drupal-testing.md

 #### Set up a custom PHPUnit.xml

-You can also set up custom test suites, as well as gain the ability to run from the module rood by adding a php-unit.xml to the module root, by copying the php-unit.xml you set up above, and adding the following:
+You can also set up custom test suites, as well as gain the ability to run from the module rood by adding a phpunit.xml to the module root, by copying the phpunit.xml you set up above, and adding the following:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>